Delhi Police raids NewsClick's office, journalists' houses

-New Delhi, Oct 3 (PTI) Delhi Police's Special Cell Tuesday morning conducted raids at the premises of online portal NewsClick and its journalists, triggering outrage against the action among scribes.
+New Delhi, Oct 3 (PTI) Delhi Police's Special Cell Tuesday morning conducted raids at 30 premises connected with online portal NewsClick as well as its journalists' houses, triggering outrage against the action among scribes.

 The Special Cell has registered a new case and started an investigation, officials said.